O'Melveny & Myers LLP - The Inside View

 Recruitment

-Berkeley, Chapman, Chicago, Columbia, Duke, Fordham, Georgetown, George Washington, Harvard, Hastings, Howard, Loyola, Maryland, Michigan, Northwestern, NYU, Penn, Rutgers, Santa Clara, Stanford, UCI, UCLA, USC, UVA, Vanderbilt, University of Texas, Washington University, Yale.
+Berkeley, Chapman, Chicago, Columbia, Duke, Fordham, Georgetown, George Washington, Harvard, Howard, Loyola, Maryland, Michigan, Northwestern, NYU, Penn, Rutgers, Santa Clara, SMU, Stanford, Texas A&M, Tulane, UC Davis, UC Law San Francisco, UCI, UCLA, USC, UVA, Vanderbilt, University of Texas, Washington University, Yale.

 Summer program components: Our summer program offers an inside look at what it is like to practice at O’Melveny.
 Our summer associates work on major cases and deals, support ongoing pro bono matters, participate in targeted training and development programs, and attend social events to get to know our attorneys.
 Experiential training includes our Advocacy Institute, Mock Deal Program, and opportunities to accompany O’Melveny lawyers to deal closings, client meetings, depositions, and court appearances.
 In addition to hard work, we ensure our summer associates have the opportunity to engage with partners and associates through a variety of social activities such as sporting events, cooking and art classes, trivia nights and more.
 Our work coordination system ensures our summers are exposed to a variety of practice areas, attorneys, and types of work.
 Partner and associate mentors, ongoing feedback, and a midsummer and final review help our summer associates make the most of their experiences.